atsushieno/aap-core/README.md

 Audio Plugins For Android is released under the MIT License.

-In aap-midi-device-service, there are some sources copied from [jalv](https://gitlab.com/drobilla/jalv) project included in aap-midi-device-service module, namely those files under `zix` directory, and they are distributed under the ISC license.
+In `androidaudioplugin-midi-device-service` module, there are some sources copied from [jalv](https://gitlab.com/drobilla/jalv) project, namely those files under `zix` directory, and they are distributed under the ISC license.

 aapinstrumentsample also imports [true-grue/ayumi](https://github.com/true-grue/ayumi) which is distributed under the MIT License.